AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 Specifies seal field appearance parameters.
 These are an enumerated set of display items: NAME, DATE, DISTINGUISHED_NAME, LABELS and SEAL_IMAGE.
 * **Display Options**  (*displayOptions*): Specifies the information to display in the seal.
 NAME and LABELS are the default values.

-Below is the detailed explanation of each appearance option along with a sample seal appearance.

-1. **NAME**: Specifies that the certificate owner's name should be displayed.
+    * **NAME**: Specifies that the certificate owner's name should be displayed.
   ![Display Options](../images/name_ss.png)
-2. **DATE**: Specifies that the sealing date/time should be displayed.
+    * **DATE**: Specifies that the sealing date/time should be displayed.
 This value should not be mistaken for a signed timestamp from a timestamp authority.
   ![Display Options](../images/date_ss.png)
-3. **DISTINGUISHED_NAME**: Specifies that the distinguished name information from the digital certificate should be displayed.
+    * **DISTINGUISHED_NAME**: Specifies that the distinguished name information from the digital certificate should be displayed.
   ![Display Options](../images/dn_ss.png)
-4. **LABELS**: Specifies that text labels should be displayed.
+    * **LABELS**: Specifies that text labels should be displayed.
   ![Display Options](../images/labels_ss.png)
-5. **SEAL_IMAGE**: Specifies the seal image should be displayed.
+    * **SEAL_IMAGE**: Specifies the seal image should be displayed.
   ![Display Options](../images/seal2_ss.png)
   If SEAL_IMAGE is given in appearance parameters and seal image is not passed in the request, the default Acrobat trefoil image is used.
   ![Display Options](../images/trefoil2_ss.png)